-- Specific subsequences of DNA bases determine specific functions (programs) of a cell, these subsequences have commandeered the name "gene" - Genes are distributed throughout a genome - Not all DNA sequence sections contain genes - Genes might not be entirely contiguous within the DNA sequence - Genes can be either active or inactive - Genes provide instructions for assembling proteins, which are the machinery of life - How are these instructions encoded? - What is the output of these programs?
+- Specific subsequences of DNA bases determine specific functions (programs) of a cell, these subsequences are called "genes" - Genes are distributed throughout a genome - Not all DNA sequence sections contain genes - Genes might not be entirely contiguous within the DNA sequence - Genes can be either active or inactive - Genes provide instructions for assembling proteins, which are the machinery of life - How are these instructions encoded? - What is the output of these programs?